 From now on, you don’t need to buy specialty mustard anymore, just make your own.

 If you want to explore some other Irish inspired recipes here are a few to try.
 One of my favorite soups is Irish potato leek soup with delicate flavors and it is so easy to make.
 Another comfort food is Guinness stew with tender chunks of beef and vegetables.
-If you like Irish bangers (sausage) then Dublin coddle is a recipe that very easy to make with some really tasty flavors.
+Dublin coddle is a recipe that very easy to make with some really tasty flavors.

 Irish Cider Tarragon Mustard Recipe